 Mr. McMican is experienced with health and welfare claims against a plan from both the plan and the participant perspective (such as claims for medical benefits and claims for COBRA rights).
 This aspect of the practice can also involve employment issues and post-administrative appeals involving arbitration.

-Before joining Epstein Becker Green, Mr. McMican was a Principal at a large American law firm based in Detroit, where he served as a member of the Employee Benefits Group and the Group Chair for several years.
+Before joining Epstein Becker Green, Mr. McMican was a Principal at a large law firm based in Detroit, where he served as a member of the Employee Benefits Group and the Group Chair for several years.
 He also has teaching experience in the employee benefits area.

 In his spare time, Mr. McMican enjoys tennis, golf, cooking, and reading.
 He also spends time teaching tennis to younger players.